singerdjq/Dcmovie/README.md

 Execute rails db:migrate

 Populate the tables
-To populate tables for data, 1 task need to be executed.
+To populate tables for data, 1 task need to be executed and homepage movie resources and charts page the world’s yearly top-grossing movie index and news page Oscar pictures are created from IMDB.

 Execute rake rake pictures_list:load_pictures to popluate the news table.